Fr4nz83/Taser-query/README.md

 # Trade-off aware sequenced routing queries (or OSR queries when pois are not free)

 This repository contains the code behind the paper *Trade-off aware sequenced routing queries (or OSR queries when pois are not free)*, by Francesco Lettich, Mario A. Nascimento, and Samiul Anwar.
-All authors were affiliated with the University of Alberta at the time of writing.
+All authors were affiliated with the [University of Alberta's Department of Computing Science](https://www.ualberta.ca/en/computing-science/index.html) at the time of writing.

 The paper was accepted and presented at the [21st IEEE International Conference on Mobile Data Management (MDM 2020)](https://mdmconferences.org/mdm2020/).